 Poochy – Yoshi’s Island

-The Polterpup was by no beams the first dog to star in a Mario (spin-off) game.
+The Polterpup was by no means the first dog to star in a Mario (spin-off) game.
 Poochy first appeared in 1995’s Yoshi’s Island, and has since had numerous appearances and cameos both in Yoshi’s adventures as well as the mainline Mario games.

 Besides being an adorable character that fills my heart with joy whenever we get to hang out, Poochy also frequently helps out with gameplay challenges.
 In Yoshi’s Island he can help you cross dangerous terrain, whereas in Yoshi’s Story he sniffs out secrets when players set him loose.